firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-12-10-i-send-my-tower-walking.md

 It starts as a rumble, ten stories below, where my tower's slick stones bite into the earth.
 The rumble roars up, splitting it along its mortar on two circular sides, so that it forms legs, after a fashion.
 And oh, my tower groans at this, and I weep, for it hurts it so to do this, but it loves me enough to do whatever I ask, and I— I want it to walk.

-(Is it vindictive of me, if I say that in my most furious moments, I wanted it to crush you?
+(Is it vindictive of me if I say that, in my most furious moments, I wanted it to crush you?
 But, ah, I am not a murderer.)

 The rumbles ease as my tower pulls its stone legs free of the earth and thumps them down again, one-two one-two, building into a ground-eating momentum that will take us far across the rolling meadows and through a forest.